 It is important to know that these expenses can be claimed only if it leads to hospitalization.
 If you are sent home, then it is considered an outpatient department (OPD) expense, which most insurance plans do not cover.
 You can read more about OPD expenses in our other blog.

 The standard coverage for pre and post hospitalization expenses is limited to 30-60 days for pre, and 60-90 days for post hospitalization expenses.
-Again, be sure to read the t&c’s of your policy to know what is covered.
+Again, be sure to read the terms and conditions of your policy to know what is covered.

 To understand how this works, let’s imagine Ashok has been having heart issues.
 He decides to get a checkup.
 After doing so and consulting the doctor, Ashok is told he needs a pacemaker.
 He is then hospitalized and undergoes surgery.
 Post the surgery, he is given medication and is told to check in with the doctor every week for two months.